What is agile?

 If we trace back to 1957, iterative and incremental development method already implement in evolutionary project management and adaptive software development emerging in the early 1970s.

-Along the way, there are several numbers of method, frameworks evolved in software development scene during the 1990s.
+Along the way, there are several numbers of methods, frameworks evolved in software development scene during the 1990s.
 There’s rapid application development (RAD), unified process (UP), dynamic system development method (DSDM), extreme programming (XP) and scrum.
 Although they started early, they are now collectively referred to as agile software development method.

 Not until 2001 when seventeen software developers finally published Agile Manifesto at a meeting in Snowbird, Utah after discussing lightweight development method.
 Among the participant of this event are Kent Beck, Ward Cunningham, Dave Thomas, Jeff Sutherland, Ken Schwaber, Jim Highsmith, Alistair Cockburn, and Robert C. Martin.